Boundary representations of hyperbolic groups: Classification

 If we let $\zeta$ converge to $\eta$ from within the dense set $E'_\xi\cap E'_\eta$, we get a H\"older estimate

-on $F$, satisfied a.e.\ on $\bG$.
+for $F$, satisfied on the subset $E''\subseteq\bG$ of full measure.
 This implies that $F$ is equal a.e.\ to a continuous map $H: \bG\to\bG$.
 By symmetry, from $F^{-1}$ we may construct a continuous inverse of $H$, so it is a homeomorphism.
-Equivariance is clear, and by the remark in Section \ref{sec:gromov-boundary}, $H$ is in fact the identity map.
-Estimate~(\ref{eq:double-ergodic-implies-quasi-mobius-statement}) follows from~(\ref{eq:visual-metrics-equivalence-holder}) and symmetry. \end{proof}
+Equivariance is clear, and by the remark in the last paragraph of Section \ref{sec:gromov-boundary}, $H$ is in fact the identity map.
+Estimate~(\ref{eq:double-ergodic-implies-quasi-mobius-statement}) follows from~(\ref{eq:visual-metrics-equivalence-holder}) and symmetry of $d_\epsilon$ and $d'_\epsilon$. \end{proof}

 Now we are ready to state and prove the equivalence result.